boguszjelinski/kaboot/README.md

 psql -U kabina kabina < create_customers.sql
 psql -c "\COPY stop(id, no, name, latitude, longitude, bearing) FROM 'stops-Budapest-import.csv' DELIMITER ',' CSV HEADER ENCODING 'UTF8'" -U kabina
 ```
-Dispatcher is scheduled to run every minute.
+Dispatcher is scheduled from external API call (2022-06-13).
-A short video about how to run the dispatcher is available here: https://youtu.be/RtHvyBTlJFw
+A short video about how to run the dispatcher (outdated) is available here: https://youtu.be/RtHvyBTlJFw

+**Caution!** Dispatcher needs two external routines to be compiled - Munkres solver (Rust) and pool finder (C).
+There are some hardcodes (paths) in routines and application.yml, which need to be corrected.
+This is not documented as for now (2022-06-13).

 ### Clients
 In 'generators' directory you will find Rest API client applications that simulate